Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 For job hunting purposes, be sure to hand carry the following when you move: all employment records, resumes, college transcripts, certificates, license and last performance appraisal (SF50) if applicable.
 Do not let the movers pack these items.

-The My Career Advancement Account is a tuition assistance program providing up to $4,000 over two years of financial assistance for military spouses who are pursuing a license, certification or associate’s degree.
+The My Career Advancement Account is a tuition assistance program providing up to $4,000 over two years of financial assistance for military spouses who are pursuing a license, certification or an Associate degree.
 For information on MyCAA and military spouse education and career opportunities, visit the Military OneSource website.

 Military Spouse Unemployment Compensation: